darkrenaissance/darkfi/bin/fud/README.md

 On first execution, daemon will create default config file ~/.config/darkfi/fud_config.toml.
 Configuration must be verified and application should be configured accordingly.
-Additionaly, default content folder will be created at ~/.config/darkfi/fud.
+Additionally, default content folder will be created at ~/.config/darkfi/fud.

 Run fud as follows: